*Updated in September 2019

-I hear this question all the time.
-In these inquiries, Child Protective Services, known as CPS on Long Island and ACS in New York City, has done something that a parent feels violated their rights.
-Almost always, the answer I give them is “no, they have legal immunity”.
-But in a case from Arizona which lasted approximately ten years and involved three children who were ages 1 ½, 4 and 5 when the case began, a Federal court allowed the parents to do just that.
+We hear this question all the time.
+In these inquiries, Child Protective Services, known as CPS on Long Island and ACS in New York City, has done something that a parent feels violated their rights or invaded their privacy.
+Almost always, the answer I give them is “no, these government agencies have legal immunity as long as they are acting in good faith”.
+But in a case from Arizona which lasted approximately ten years and involved three children who were ages 1 ½, 4 and 5 when the case began, a Federal court allowed the parents to bring a lawsuit.

 What exactly happened?

 In 2008, a couple took some innocent photos of their three daughters playing in a bathtub together.
 They were not meant for public consumption and were not posted on the internet.
 Harmless enough, right?
 Not so fast!
 The parents took the photos to Walmart to be developed, and from there the parent’s nightmare began.
 The Walmart employee flagged the photos and called the police.
 The police obtained a search warrant and raided their home, and their computers and seized their cell phones.
 Social workers were contacted, and launched a full blown investigation.
 The children were put through medical examinations for signs of sexual abuse, the parents were put through psychological evaluations, and the children were placed in emergency protective custody for an entire month (away from their parents) without either a court order or a warrant.
 Ultimately, the medical examinations came back negative for sexual abuse, and no evidence was ever found on the parent’s computers or phones.
 When the photos were brought before a judge, he deemed them to be harmless.
 The parents were never charged with a crime, and Child Protective Services declined to bring neglect or abuse proceedings against them.